-The Dante B. Fascell Port of Miami, (PortMiami or Seaport), processed approximately 4.9 million passengers in FY 2014-15, and is projected to process approximately 4.9 million in FY 2015-16.
-The amount of cargo throughput in FY 2015-16 is projected to total 1.03 million TEUs, a two percent increase over FY 2014-15 levels and 17.4 percent more than FY 2013-14 amounts.
+The Dante B. Fascell Port of Miami, (PortMiami or Seaport), processed approximately 4.9 million passengers in FY 2014-15, and is projected to process approximately 5 million in FY 2015-16.
+The amount of cargo throughput in FY 2015-16 totaled 1.03 million TEUs, a two percent increase over FY 2014-15 levels and 17.4 percent more than FY 2013-14 amounts.
 Multi-year agreements with both cruise and shipping lines will support operations and facility expansion and improvements over the next five years.
 The following charts illustrate cruise and cargo revenues for the period of this forecast: